ehrrrr/runbook.md/docs/quickstart.md

 There are 2 types of validation:

--   Parse, which will complain if any fields contain invalid content
+-   Parse, which will complain if any fields contains invalid content
 -   SOS, which scores your runbook against [System Operability Score](https://sos.in.ft.com) rules to verify the content meets basic minimum standards

 Parse failures prevent publishing to Biz Ops, but SOS failures don't.